 Select which widgets to revert to their default values.In this case, you select "Blog1", which is the post template widget name.

 Resetting the post template may be best for problems which are specific to the individual posts.
-This solution requires a small amount of comfort with editing the template HTML.
+This solution requires using the Template Editor, and the "Revert widget templates to default" wizard.
 When this solution works, it will affect only settings and tweaks previously made to "Blog Posts" / the post template.

 For blogs which have been extensively customised using "Edit HTML" with "Expand Widget Templates" selected, specific code snippets may be provided, to be inserted into the post template.
 You may sometimes have to manually edit the post template, to rearrange code in changes that are not supported by the "Blog Posts" GUI object rearrangement process.

 Manually editing the post template, which is recommended when "Jump Break" does not work for some blogs, is a technically complex solution - yet if executed properly, it will have far less side effects then the previous two solutions.
 If executed improperly, however, it may cause template corruption - and may necessitate the later advice to "Revert widget templates to default".

 Pick your solution intelligently, based upon how widespread the problem may be, how deeply into "Edit HTML" you are willing to go - and what incidental changes you are willing to deal with, afterwards.
 And which ever solution you choose, please please please backup the blog template - before and after resetting the post template.
 And of course, after doing this, always clear browser cache, and restart the browser.